Macular Degeneration Treatment in Tampa, FL

 Because side vision is usually not affected, a person’s remaining sight is very useful.
 Often, people can continue with many of their favorite activities by using low-vision optical devices such as magnifying devices, closed-circuit television, large-print reading materials and talking or computerized devices.

 You can check your vision daily by using an Amsler grid like the one pictured here:

 1. Wear your reading glasses and hold this grid 12–15 inches away from your face in good light.

 3. Look directly at the center dot with the uncovered eye.

 4. While looking directly at the center dot, note whether all lines of the grid are straight or if any areas are distorted, blurred or dark.

 5. Repeat this procedure with the other eye.

 6. If any area of the grid looks wavy, blurred or dark, contact your ophthalmologist immediately.

 Schedule a Macular Degeneration Appointment in Tampa Today!

 Macular degeneration is a deterioration or breakdown of the macula.
-If you are experiencing any of the symptoms above, call Retina Specialists of Tampa at (813) 973-3333 to learn more about macular degeneration treatment in Tampa, FL.
+If you are experiencing any of the symptoms above, call Retina Specialists of Tampa at (813) 973-3333 to schedule an appointment.
+We have offices in Tampa, Wesley Chapel, or Lakeland, FL.